CodeYourFuture/syllabus/docs/fundamentals/week-1/session.md

 > As a _[who]_, I can _[what]_ so that _[why]_

 :::info Exercise (10 minutes)
-Write some user stories for our coursework tracker.
+Write some user stories for our coursework tracker on a [Jamboard](https://jamboard.google.com/).

 Think about the "who", "what", and "why" for each.